adswa/multimatch_gaze/docs/source/overview.rst

 *********

-The **MultiMatch** method is a vector-based, multi-dimensional approach to compute scanpath similarity.
+The **MultiMatch** method is a vector-based, multi-dimensional approach to compute scan path similarity.
 It was originally proposed by Jarodzka, Holmqvist & Nyström (2010) and implemented as a Matlab toolbox by Dewhursts and colleagues (2012).

-The method represents scanpaths as geometrical vectors in a two-dimensional
+The method represents scan paths as geometrical vectors in a two-dimensional
-space: Any scanpath is build up of a vector sequence in which the vectors represent saccades, and the start and end position of saccade vectors represent fixations.
-In the example image below, the scanpath is build by connecting the fixations (red dots) with vectors (black lines), which constitute simplified saccades.
+space: Any scan path is build up of a vector sequence in which the vectors represent saccades, and the start and end position of saccade vectors represent fixations.
+In the example image below, the scan path is build by connecting the fixations (red dots) with vectors (black lines), which constitute simplified saccades.

  .. figure:: ../img/example_path.png
    :scale: 150%
-   :alt: examplary scanpath
+   :alt: examplary scan path

-   Example scanpath as used in the MultiMatch algorithm
+   Example scan path as used in the MultiMatch algorithm

 Two such sequences (which can differ in length) are compared on the five dimensions **vector shape**, **vector length** (saccadic amplitude), **vector